Junk Car Statistics

 More cars are junked in the US each year than the total number of vehicles in many smaller countries.

-Source: U.S. Department of Transportation, Automotive Recyclers Association
+Source: U.S. Dept. of Transportation, Automotive Recyclers Association

 27M